Search

 This article was originally published by Votebeat, a nonprofit news organization covering local election administration and voting access.
 Sign up for their free newsletters here.

-Carter Walker, VoteBeat Pennsylvania
+Picture of Carter Walker, Votebeat Pennsylvania

-Carter Walker, VoteBeat Pennsylvania
+Carter Walker, Votebeat Pennsylvania

 Carter Walker is a reporter for Votebeat in partnership with Spotlight PA.
 Contact Carter at cwalker@votebeat.org.